Multiple System Atrophy (MSA)

 MSA Treatments

 MSA treatments are few.
 All treatments are focused on symptoms.
-So, parkinsonism may be treated by levodopa.
+Parkinsonism may be treated by levodopa.
 (Some with MSA do have a response to this medication for a short period of time.)
 Orthostatic hypotension may be treated by a variety of medications.
 Urinary incontinence can be treated with medication, botox injections, catheters, or adult briefs.

 Go-To Organizations for MSA Education